J-O-O-K/StudentManagement/README.md

 * Both approaches evolve the schema through the same sequence of changes (V1–V7).
 * Each branch contains its own **README.md**.
-* State based branch doesn't not use any type of migration tool, every step is done destructively.
+* State based branch doesn't use a migration tool to compare the database state with the new schema.
+Instead, every version is applied destructively (drop and recreate).
+In real-world practice, a state-based tool would generate non-destructive ALTER scripts to preserve data.